After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 Each time they go near the fence and hear the tone, gently bring them back inside the containment zone and give them lots of praise.
 Keep things happy and positive.
 Bring out some toys or treats and make it fun.

 Stay on step 1 for a few days.

 Now, set the collar to the lowest level of static correction.
-Again, walk with your dog on a leash around the inside of the electric dog fence.
-The goal is that if they receive static correction, they will turn back towards you.
+Again, walk with your dog on a leash around the inside of the electric fence.
+The goal is that if they receive static correction, they will turn back toward you.
 Give them lots of praise when this happens.